 - Feel frustrated and feel you were not valued?

-- Feel like you were just a number or cog in the wheel?
+- Feel like you were just a number or a cog in the wheel?

-- Have a boss threaten you with fear based tactics?
+- Has a boss threatened you with fear-based tactics?

 - Feel you didn’t have any control?